cvut/fittable/README.md

 **Fittable widget** is lightweight JavaScript widget used for displaying timetables and calendars for various applications.
 Offers subtle, flat and intuitive user interface.
 And it should be **more fittable** than any other timetable widget :blush:

-Using JavaScript ES6+ code (converting to ES5 using [https://github.com/6to5/6to5](6to5)) makes the widget ready for new technologies and development trends in JavaScript language.
+Using JavaScript ES6+ code (converting to ES5 using [babel](https://github.com/babel/babel)) makes the widget ready for new technologies and development trends in+ JavaScript language.

 Offers quick implementation into another applications through simple Javascript API layer.
 For more information how to use this widget, visit [our wiki](https://github.com/cvut/fittable-widget/wiki).